ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

 ## Notes

-- Use time during lectures (eg. for code review)
+- Use time during lectures (e.g. for code review)
 - If you notice any student falling behind, make sure to address that with LT